MHohenberg/pico2-swd-riscv/README.md

 This is not a "code injection" attack—the hart never leaves debug mode.
 It's analogous to a debugger writing instructions into a trap handler's stack frame.

-### II.F System Bus Access: A Parallel Execution Path
+### 2.F System Bus Access: A Parallel Execution Path

 SBA provides a second path to memory that bypasses the hart entirely: